|

 Having grown up on the stage, I know what it's like to hold a character for an entire evening; one has to be on one's toes for anything unexpected.

-In one scene a woman leaves the stage to get something in the kitchen, leaving two men to talk in private.
+In one scene a woman leaves the stage to get some sandwiches in the kitchen, leaving two men to talk in private.

-After a few moments, there was a sudden thwunk sound from off stage.
+After a few moments, there was a sudden, very loud thwunk sound from off stage.

 The lead actually blinked and turned his head in surprise, while I thought the off-stage actress had simply dropped something.